Certora/Documentation/docs/prover/checking/sanity.md

    *Case 2: Double Implication*

-     Given a rule with an assert p <=> q we perform two checks:
+     Given a rule with an `assert p <=> q` we perform two checks:

      1. Double implication, both false: `assert(!p && !q)`
-         If this passes then the assertion is a tautology since both conditions are always false.
+         If this passes then the assertion is a tautology since both conditions are always false leaving no way for the biconditional statement to evaluate to false.

            ```cvl
              rule sanityDoubleImplication1{